Scott Fischer: Career

-Through Mountain Madness, Fischer guided the 1993 Climb for the Cure on Denali (20,320 feet) in Alaska which eight students at Princeton University organized.
+Through Mountain Madness, Fischer guided the 1993 Climb for the Cure on Denali (20,320 ft) in Alaska which eight students at Princeton University organized.
 The expedition raised $280,000 for the American Foundation for AIDS Research.
 In 1994, Fischer and Rob Hess climbed Mount Everest without supplemental oxygen.
-They also formed a part of the expedition that removed 5000 pounds of trash and 150 discarded oxygen bottles from Everest.
+They also formed a part of the expedition that removed 5,000 pounds of trash and 150 discarded oxygen bottles from Everest.
 With the climb, Fischer had climbed the top of the highest peaks on six of the seven continents, except Vinson Massif in Antarctica.
 The American Alpine Club awarded the David Brower Conservation Award to all expedition members.
-In January 1996, Fischer and Mountain Madness guided a fundraising ascent of Mount Kilimanjaro (19,341 feet / 5,895 m) in Africa.
+In January 1996, Fischer and Mountain Madness guided a fundraising ascent of Mount Kilimanjaro (19,341 ft / 5,895 m) in Tanzania.